LarsEKrueger/pandoc-snowflake/readme.md

 # Chapters
 ```

-The header *Design* will contain the Snowflake database, *Timeline* and
+The header *Design* will contain the Snowflake database.
+All other headers at
-*Chapters* are copied to the output as is and are meant to show the time line
+this level (i.e. *Timeline* and *Chapters*) are copied to the output in the
-(using `pandoc-narrative-charts`) of the story and the actual written chapters
+same order they appear in.
+Any meta data (i.e. title and author) are
-(using `pandoc-vimviki`).
-Any meta data (i.e. title and author) are preserved.
+preserved.
+Any matter before the first header will be discarded.

 ## The Snowflake Database